Field investigation for the Crimean Congo hemorrhagic fever outbreak in Kasese. Photo credit: Kasese Local Government

 7-1-7 helped improve coordination.
 It helped reduce siloed approaches to case management, surveillance, and communication.

 Uganda was the first country in October 2021 to pilot the 7-1-7 target for continuous real-time performance improvement and use results from 7-1-7 analyses to prioritize activities for financing.
-The Ministry of Health, with support from partners like Infectious Diseases Institute, Resolve to Save Lives, and Baylor College of Medicine’s Children’s Foundation in Uganda, created a supportive environment to expand 7-1-7 use at the subnational level.
+The Ministry of Health, with support from partners like the Infectious Diseases Institute, Resolve to Save Lives, Baylor College of Medicine Children’s Foundation – Uganda, and the U.S. Centers for Disease Control and Prevention, created a supportive environment to expand 7-1-7 use at the subnational level.
 All 13 regional PHEOCs received training from the ministry between the end of 2022 and mid-2023.

-“Collaborations with government, development and other implementing partners like Baylor College of Medicine’s Children’s Foundation has supported rapid scale up of the framework to the 13 regions trained on 7-1-7,” said Lydia Nakiire, country lead for 7-1-7 in Uganda.
+“Collaborations with government, development and other implementing partners like Baylor College of Medicine Children’s Foundation – Uganda has supported rapid scale up of the framework to the 13 regions trained on 7-1-7,” said Lydia Nakiire, country lead for 7-1-7 in Uganda.

 “Uganda has made progress in the implementation of the 7-1-7 target,” said Dr. Issa Makumbi, director of Uganda’s Public Health Emergency Operations Center.
 “Under the Ministry of Health’s regionalization approach, the national and regional public health emergency operation centers have made it possible for districts to use 7-1-7 and rapidly improve their response to health threats.
 Solutions to our challenges reside in both the political and technical arenas.”